pychuang/ll-api/doc/source/guide-participant.rst

 Key Concepts
 ------------
 First some key concepts some of which may come as a surprise and that you will need to be aware of.
+These points all surfaced in discussions with participants.
+If you think something is missing or if something could be explained better or in more detail: please let us know!

 Please, read the `lab description <http://living-labs.net/clef-lab/>`_ for a general idea of what the lab is about.